catega/ModalRender/README.md

 ```

 ## Trigger without click
 You can trigger the Modal without clicking a component.
-To do this you have to set a useState and pass it to the `openModal` prop
+To do this you have to set a useState and pass it to the `openModal` prop.

+If you don't want a `trigger` component, set it as null.
 ```js
     const [ triggerModal, setTriggerModal ] = useState(false);